The Good, the Bad and the Ugly

 |IRS Form 990 is required||No, it isn't|

-As for required financial reporting requirements with respect to D.C.’s requirements, nearly all of the information in the financial reporting section of the URS guidelines is inaccurate.
+As for required financial reporting requirements for D.C. registration, nearly all of the information in the financial reporting section of the URS guidelines is inaccurate.
 In addition to this and the above inaccuracies, the URS guidelines only briefly touch on the additional documents required and filing requirements in D.C., by alluding to “a host of local licensure requirements.”
 I’ll discuss this more fully in the next section.

-To be fair to the MSFP though, I should note that their guidelines have not been properly updated, and that the sources from which they likely obtained the information reported in their guidelines, probably various DCRA web pages, are also riddled with errors.
+To be fair to the MSFP though, I should note that their guidelines were likely obtained some time ago from various DCRA web pages.
+Those pages, which have long since been updated, were also riddled with errors.

 AND THE UGLY: Required Prerequisites for Filing DC BBL-EZ